 To submit an exam request, students should complete the following steps after they have sent their Instructor Notification Letter:

 - Log in to the AIM Student Portal

 - Select “Alternative Testing” on the left-hand side of the page.

 - Select the course for which you are scheduling with SDS from the drop-down menu at the top of the page.

 - Complete the required fields on the exam detail form.

 - Click “Add Exam Request”

 Exam proctoring for graduate students is managed by the academic divisions.
-For questions on how to obtain your exam accommodation, please contact the Disability Liaison for your division or their designee.
+Questions from graduate students on how to obtain their exam accommodation should be directed to the Disability Liaison for their division or their designee.